TNEI-Services/IPSA/docs/IscVoltageRegulator.rst

 ====================

 The ``IscVoltageRegulator`` class provides access to a series voltage regulator to get and set data values.
+Note the voltage regulator must always lie on the to end of a branch.

 Field Values
 -------------